Killed by Death (Buffy the Vampire Slayer)

 "Killed by Death" is episode 18 of season two of Buffy the Vampire Slayer.
-It was written by Rob Des Hotel and Dean Batali, directed by Deran Sarafian, and first broadcast on March 3, 1998.
+It was written by Rob Des Hotel and Dean Batali, directed by Deran Sarafian, and first broadcast on The WB on March 3, 1998.

 After flu lands Buffy in the hospital, she rescues fevered children from Der Kindestod, a demon that turns out to have killed her cousin when she was younger and which gave her a phobia of hospitals.

 Plot

 Weak with flu, Buffy collapses after a fight with Angelus.
 She is admitted to the hospital, much against her will.
 Her mother reveals that Buffy has hated hospitals ever since she saw her beloved cousin, Celia, die in one when she was eight years old.

 That night, in what may be a dream, Buffy sees a young boy, Ryan, being followed by a strange-looking creature.
 She then starts having flashbacks of Celia's time in the hospital.
 Buffy awakes and takes a walk down the hall where she see two men remove a dead child from the children's ward.
 At the door, she overhears an argument between Dr. Backer and Dr. Wilkinson about Backer's experimental treatments on the kids.
 She meets Ryan who tells her that "Death" comes at night.

 The next morning, Buffy tells her friends about the overheard conversation.
 Since she is forced to stay at the hospital, she plans to find out what the doctor is up to and Xander volunteers everyone's help.
 Cordelia and Xander sneak into the hospital's record room and search for records on the girl who died in the night.
 Meanwhile, Giles and Willow search for information at the school library.

 Buffy visits Ryan who is drawing a picture of the monster she saw the night before.
 Willow finds that Dr. Backer has a long history of controversial experimental treatments and investigations into his practices.
 Dr. Backer goes to the children's ward with his latest experimental treatment.
 Before he can do anything, an invisible creature kills him as Ryan watches in terror.